giorgio-bendoni/various-stuff/Inflation.md

 #### Steps
 1. List all the products in your basket and the quantities you consumed in a given year (this will be your “base year”).In our example we take just bread, coffee, haircuts and a winter jacket.
-2. Calculate the total expenditure for each of the products by multiplying the quantities purchased by the price you paid for them: 150 loaves of bread x £1.50 = £225 100 cups of coffee x £2.40 = £240, etc.
+2. Calculate the total expenditure for each of the products by multiplying the quantities purchased by the price you paid for them: 150 loaves of bread x £1.50 = £225, 100 cups of coffee x £2.40 = £240, etc.
 3. Add up the totals for all the products to get the total cost of consumption.
 In our base year it’s £850.
 Repeat steps 2 and 3 for the following years.
 4. Repeat steps 2 and 3 for the following years.Looking at the example you will see that, after the first year, some prices changed.
 The total cost of consumption has risen to £875.
 After the second year, it's £891.
 5. Divide the total cost of the basket in each subsequent year by the cost of the basket in your base year, then multiply the result by 100.
-One year later: £875 ÷ £850 x 100 = 102.9
+One year later: $$\frac{£875}{£850} \times 100 = 102.9$$
 6. The annual rate of inflation is the percentage change from one year to the next.
 In the example, after one year the inflation rate is 2.9%.
 This is calculated as the price index for that year minus the price index for the previous year (102.9 – 100), divided by the price index for the previous year (100) multiplied by 100.
-For the following year it's (104.8 – 102.9) ÷ 102.9 x 100 = 1.8%.
+For the following year it is $$\frac{(104.8 – 102.9)}{102.9} \times 100 = 1.8\%$$

-The formula to calculate **inflation** (often identified as $\pi$) is
+The formula to calculate **inflation** (often indicated with $\pi$) is

 $$
 \pi = \frac{P_2 - P_1}{P_1} \times 100